 - People who have certain medical conditions, such as asthma, diabetes or chronic lung disease

 - Young children, especially those under 5 years old

 Even for people outside of these groups, flu symptoms can disrupt work, school or social life for several weeks or more.

 Now is the time to get a flu vaccine, which is considered preventive, and, in most cases, covered through employer-sponsored, individual, Medicare and Medicaid health plans.
-Vaccines are available through primary care physicians and convenience care clinics.
+Vaccines are available through primary care physicians, convenience care clinics and most local pharmacies.

-The CDC emphasizes that getting your flu shot may be especially important this year with both flu and COVID-19 circulating.
-Getting a flu shot may help reduce the chance of hospitalization, which may help avoid further strain on capacity limits occurring amid the pandemic.
+The CDC emphasizes that getting your flu shot may be especially important this year as both flu and COVID-19 continue circulating.
+Prevent missing out on fall activities by getting caught up on vaccination.

 To find a flu shot location near you, visit uhc.com.